-The life-stage courses of NURS 522, NURS 524 and NURS 526 can be completed in any sequence.
-NURS 526 must be taken prior to NURS 528.
-It is recommended that NURS 526 be taken before the other life-stage courses.
+NURS 526 must be taken before the other life stage courses .
+The remaining life-stage courses of NURS 522, NURS 524 and NURS 528 can be completed in any sequence.
 NURS 527 and NURS 531 should be taken after NURS 526.

 NURS 530 must be taken as the final course in the program.

 Each of AU’s life-stage courses (NURS 522, 524, 526, 528) requires the completion of 140 hours of on-site clinical practice.
 NURS 530 requires 180 hours of practice.
 A clinical practicum experience must be completed in each life-stage course.
 Students are expected to identify a Nurse Practitioner or physician to act as a preceptor for each clinical course.
 Preceptor requests must be submitted to the Faculty of Health Disciplines six months prior to starting each course.
 The Preceptor Request form will be available from within your Moodle course materials.